The "Application Policies" certificate extension

 Accordingly, the corresponding COM interface is also called IX509ExtensionMSApplicationPolicies, thus contains an abbreviation that indicates a proprietary extension.

-The term "enhanced key usage" is also not completely clear-cut.
-It is mainly used in the Microsoft PKI environment.
-The relevant RFC, on the other hand, speak of "Extended Key Usage".
+The term "Extended Key Usage" is not completely clear-cut.
+The relevant RFC speaks of "Extended Key Usage", while the term "Enhanced Key Usage" is often used in the Microsoft PKI environment.
 However, both terms are exactly the same.

 Applications that conform to the authoritative RFC 5280 usually do not know about this certificate extension and therefore do not use it.
 Likewise, they would abort certificate processing if this extension was marked as critical.